 - Once the vegetables are tender, move them slightly to the side to make two spaces for the eggs.

 - Crack eggs into the spaces, pour over a little milk and top with cheese.

 - Bake until whites are translucent but yolks still soft.

-I love that you only need one pan to make this and it doesn’t take long either.
-The only tricky bit is trying to get the timing right on cooking the eggs, as the hot skillet starts cooking them as soon as you put them in the pan, and after you take them out the oven too.
+I love that you only need one pan to make this and it doesn't take long either.
+The only tricky bit is trying to get the timing right on cooking the eggs, as the hot skillet starts cooking them as soon as you put them in the pan.
+Plus, it continues to cook them after you take them out the oven too.